citybound/citybound/game/README.md

 # Citybound Design Doc

-This file gives a bird's-eye overview of what Citybound should become and why.
+This file gives a bird's-eye overview of what Citybound should become and why, how it will be implemented and all the different things that inspire it.

 *Words in ALLCAPS refer to reocurring central themes of Citybound*